KaartGroup/Chameleon/README.md

 - - -

-## Description
+## About

-Cross-platform GUI development expanding upon first iteration Chameleon functionalities.
+Chameleon is an Open Source cross-platform (MacOS, Linux, Windows) OpenStreetMap companion software developed by [`Kaart`](http://kaartgroup.com/) with [`PyQt5`](https://www.riverbankcomputing.com/software/pyqt/intro) and [`Python`](https://www.python.org/).
 This application compares tabulated OSM data (.csv) and provide users with an output documenting changes between two timestamps.
-Current functionalities allows changes detection in any OSM tag.
+Current functionalities allows users to compare OSM tags from two snapshots.
 Some metadata OSM tags are default outputs of Chameleon, including `type`, `id`, `name`, `user`, `timestamp`, `version`.
-Chameleon also features change grouping (consolidating similar changes) and multi-tag processing (allowing sequential tag comparisons).
-This project is under ongoing development, and Chameleon is currently in the Alpha stage.
+Chameleon also features change grouping (consolidation similar changes for compared tag) and multi-tag processing (sequential tag comparisons).

+Chameleon aims to inform OSM editors about changes that occurred in an area from the OSM database.
+The goal of Chameleon is to engage individual and organized OSM community memebers in collaborative editing.

 ## Installation